I Know What To Expect Going Away

 Tom struggles with changes to his routine.

-Using pictures showing him what to expect, how he would travel there, where he would be staying help replace his anxiety with a small measure of eager anticipation.
+Using pictures showing him what to expect, how he would travel there, and where he would be staying help reduce his anxiety as he could see what is happening during his day.

 We created this kit to help your child prepare for any trip away from home whether it’s a family holiday, school trip, staying with a parent or respite care.